-The Company had 4 investment property buildings which were residential buildings in Ikeja, Lagos Nigeria, out of which 1 property was completed and disposed of during the year and another one was reclassified to PPE.
-The reclassification of ₹192 million represents the transfer of one completed building to PPE which shall be measured at cost model.
-Hence, there are currently 2 properties classified as Investment Properties under the provision of IAS 40 at the reporting date.
-At the year end, the Company engaged an independent valuer to fair-value the investment properties which comprise the land and the building under construction and the changes in fair value amounting to N24.395million (2021:N34.16 million loss) was recognised in the profit or loss.
-Total rental income recognised in other income was ₹22,000,000.
+There are currently 2 properties classified as Investment Properties under the provision of IAS 40 at the reporting date.
+At the year end, the Company engaged an independent valuer to fair value the investment properties which comprise the land and the building, and the changes in fair value amounting to net fair value gain of No15 million (2022:No24.4 million gain) was recognised in the profit or loss.
+Total rental income received in advance for 2 years was No22 million.
+Amount recognised in other income was No11,000,000 (2022: No2.75 million).
+The balance of No8.25 has been deferred and will be recognised in next financial year end March 2024.

-The net fair value gain of N40.1million is reported in other income.

 The Company has no restrictions on the realisability of its investment properties.
-The investment properties are stated at fair value, which has been determined, based on valuation performed by Ubosi Chukwudi Stephen - FRC/2013/NIESV/00000001493 of Ubosi Eleh & Co - C/2016/NIESV/00000003997 as at the reporting date.
-Ubosi Eleh & Co is a Chartered Estate Surveyor and accredited independent valuer with specialisation in valuing these types of investment properties.
+The investment properties are stated at fair value, which has been determined, based on valuation performed by Ubosi Chukwudi Stephen - FRC/2013/NIESV/00000001493 of Ubosi Eleh & Co - FRC/2016/NIESV/00000003997 as at the reporting date.

+Ubosi Eleh & Co is a Chartered Estate Surveyors and accredited independent valuer with specialisation in valuing these types of investment properties.

 A valuation model in accordance with that recommended by the International Valuation Standards Committee has been applied after making the following assumptions:

-- a) That the information which the valuation is based on is correct; - b) That the property is not adversely affected by, or subject to, a revocation or compulsory acquisition, road widening, new road proposal or planning scheme; - c) That the property is free from onerous restrictions and charges; - d) That the titles to the properties are good and marketable.
+- a) That the information which the valuation is based on are correct; - b) That the property is not adversely affected by or subject to a revocation or compulsory acquisition, road widening, new road proposal or planning scheme; - c) That the property is free from onerous restrictions and charges; - d) That the titles to the properties are good and marketable.